• Skip to main content

 • Food Stories

-Home » Banana, walnut, and cacao nib sourdough waffles
+Banana, walnut, and cacao nib sourdough waffles recipe

 Jump to Recipe - Print Recipe

-The crisp golden surface encases a slightly chewy and intensely flavored center.
-The banana, walnuts, cacao nibs, and sourdough starter contribute their unique strengths to shape these awesome sweet waffles.
+The crisp golden surface encases a slightly chewy and intensely flavoured centre.
+The banana, walnuts, cacao nibs, and sourdough starter contribute their unique strengths to shape these awesome sweet sourdough waffles.

 Like so many aspiring bakers, I nurtured a sourdough starter during the COVID-19 lockdown.
-While I continue working on bread making, some spinoff projects have had more success.
-These banana sourdough waffles being one example.
+While I continue working on bread making (!), some spinoff projects have had more success.
+This banana sourdough waffles recipe being one example.
 The sourdough starter contributes in three significant ways.

 Why sourdough?